 There is no hard and fast rule about how much exactly needs to be loaded.
 But in general, brokers ask you to load at least 25% of the total share buying amount.

 For example, if you are buying the stock of Rs.
 100,000 amount.
 Then you have to load at least 25% i.e 25000 as collateral.
 You can check the multiplication factor (how much amount of stock you can buy out of your available collateral amount) from TMS.

 Go to Fund Management > Collateral Management > Manage Collateral

 In the above figure, you can buy up to twice the amount of your available collateral amount.
-Which means you can buy up to 2,28,000 worth of share. and pay 50% amount within the next 2 trading days.
+This means you can buy up to 2,28,000 worth of shares. and pay 50% amount within the next 2 trading days.

 How to pay the amount?

 Go to Fund Management > Fund Settlement > Buy Information.
 You will have two options for Payment.

 - EOD Pay In